Orbital equivalence classes of finite coverings of geodesic flows: Background

 The flows are then $C^r$-\emph{orbitally equivalent}.
 If moreover the map $u$ satisfies $u(t,x)=t$, then the orbital equivalence is a \emph{($C^r$-)conjugation}.
 Here $r$ could be $0$, in which case $f$ is only a homeomorphism. \end{define}

 Observe that the orbital equivalence maps the foliation $\Phi$ onto the foliation $\Psi$.
-Orbital equivalences can therefore be defined as conjugacies between Anosov foliations preserving the orientation.
+Orbital equivalences between Anosov flows can therefore be defined as conjugacies between Anosov foliations preserving the orientation.
+In this article we will consider orbital equivalences between Anosov flows and therefore omit the reference to Anosov flows.
 Orbital equivalences map weak leaves onto weak leaves.

 From now on, $\Phi^t$ denotes a $C^k$-Anosov flow ($k \geq 1)$ on a closed $3$-manifold $M$.